-A love of the outdoors and a desire to get “on purpose” compelled David Heath to leave a career as a marketing exec in the environmental engineering industry and set out on a quest for the perfect photograph on anything that would get him there.
-He’s hauled 40 pounds of camera gear strapped to his back across the paddy fields of Madagascar, the rainforests of West Papua and the sand dunes of Morocco, and now his travels through some of the most remote Burmese terrain has culminated in his first book, Burma: An Enchanted Spirit.
+A love of the outdoors and a desire to “do something worthwhile” compelled David Heath to leave a career as a marketing executive in the environmental engineering industry and set out on a quest.
+A quest for the perfect photograph, on anything that would get him there.
+He’s hauled 18 kilos of camera gear strapped to his back across the paddy fields of Madagascar, the rainforests of West Papua and the sand dunes of Morocco, and now his travels through some of the most remote Burmese terrain has culminated in his first book, Burma: An Enchanted Spirit.

 THE RED BULLETIN: How did you go from 9-to-5 corporate marketing executive to globetrotting photographer?

 DAVID HEATH: I’ve been masquerading as a businessman most of my life.
 It came from trying to please my grandfather starting when I was about 10 years old.
 He had a lot of disappointments in his life, so I remember making a conscious decision to make this man happy and bring joy to his life.
 Even though I’ve always been an artist, I decided to go the business route because I thought it would make my grandfather proud.
-It finally hit me one day that I need to get on purpose and that I’m done masquerading.
+It finally hit me one day that I need to follow my own goals and that I masquerading.

 What inspired you to leave everything behind and jump into the unknown?

-When you’re on purpose it’s as if the universe inspires to help you.
+When you have a purpose it’s as if the universe inspires to help you.
 That’s why all these things are happening like they are.
 It was more effort and struggle when I was in business.
-When you’re on purpose, it’s as if things just unfold for you.
 Meeting friends who were photographers and seeing how successful they were making a living doing what they loved doing was also a big influence on me.

 How did you get into photography?

 My stepfather bought me a Canon AE 1 back in the ’80s.
-Once I got ahold of that camera and started to play around with it.
-I treated the viewfinder as a canvas, and went out and started framing everything I would see out in the mountains or the ocean, and I learned how to frame images as if I were drawing them.
+Once I got hold of that camera and started to play around with it there was no turning back.
+I treated the viewfinder as a canvas, and went out and started framing everything I would look out into the mountains or the ocean, and I learned how to frame images as if I were drawing them.
 I’m also a thrill seeker.
 I grew up as a skier and surfer so I’ve always been drawn to adventure.
 It was the perfect fit; being able to travel and be a photographer all at the same time was the perfect combination.
 The more remote or exotic and dangerous the adventure is, the more I’m attracted to it.

 Why did you decide to focus your first book on Burma and what went into creating it?